TUM Global Postdoc Fellowship

 The TUM Global Postdoc Fellowship is a funding opportunity for external postdoctoral scientists who are currently conducting research abroad and would like to start their research at TUM.
 For 24 months, fellows are supported by TUM to diversivy their research profile at a TUM department and to initiate new research projects together with TUM scientists.

-Researchers who have completed their doctorate a maximum of three years ago or who will complete their doctorate within the next 12 months are eligible to apply.
+Researchers who have completed their doctorate a maximum of three years ago or who will complete their doctorate within the next 12 months are eligible to apply and reside outside of Germany at the time of application.
 The application requires the support of a host at TUM.
 Here, the Research Opportunities Week offers an excellent opportunity to learn about the fellowship and other funding opportunities as well as to exchange ideas with potential hosts.